JonathanMEdwards/subtext10/doc/language.md

   + 1
 }
 ```
+which is the same as the function without the `in:` label.
 The call `x increment()` takes the expression defining `increment` and sets its first value to the value of `x`.
 The result is exactly the same in all of the above alternative definitions of `increment`.

 What this means is that any formula can be used as a no-argument function (taking just an input).
 In most languages, if we have a formula that we want to reuse elsewhere we must copy it out into a separate function definition, and supply a name for the input, and further we should abstract the original formula into a call to the new function.
 In Subtext we can instead just call the formula as a function.
-However if we want the function input to be other than the first value, or we want there to be arguments, then we need to use a function-block.
+However if we want the function input to be other than the first value, or we want there to be arguments, then we need to use a do-block.
 But even then there is no need to abstract out a separate function definition.
 We can just expose the formula as a do-block, then edit it into the function-block we want, without defining a new field.
 The original field still gets the result of executing that function block on the default values as if it were a formula.
 This approach to functions is motivated by a major goal of Subtext: avoiding the need for premature abstraction.

+> Possibly it is confusing to call formulas, and we should first refactor them into a function form.
+> ```
+> increment = 0 + 1
+> ```
+> could be refactored into
+> ```
+> increment = do{in: 0; + 1}
+> ```

+> Formulas like `+ 1` have a hidden input field, which is revealed when expanded vertically
+> ```
+> do {
+>   that
+>   + 1
+> }
+> ```
+> The hidden input field is used by the UI to show the input value in context.
+The input field is also needed to call the formula and substitute in the actual input value.
+We do not want to force the syntax to include these placeholder input fields, rather to just say:
+> ```
+> do {
+>   + 1
+> }
+> ```
+> The compiler will generate an input field automatically for a code block unless:
+> 1. the first field is a datum (function input), or
+> 2. the first field is a formula starting with a literal or reference (not an operation), or
+> 3. the first field is the formula `that`

 ### Extra results

 The result of a function is the value of the last field.
 However we often would like to return extra results from a function.
 For example, integral division would like to return not only the integral ratio but the fractional remainder as well:
 ```
-integral-divide = function {
+integral-divide = do {
   numerator: 1
   divisor: 1
   ratio = numerator /(divisor) floor()